 Simply put, serious injuries happen when property owners choose negligence over sensibility in caring for their property.
 Most premises injuries are avoidable with simple precautions that some business owners simply don’t care to take.

 When folks are injured, negligence is usually the only litigable angle.
 We’ll take your statement, and those of witnesses, along with many photographs of the aftermath we can conjure, to build a rock-solid case against the premises owner.
 Businesses will have a liability policy, and homeowners will generally have premises liability written into their coverage.
-If not, I’m the San Bernardino premises liability attorney fearless in holding property owners personally liable.
+If not, I’m the premises liability lawyer fearless in holding property owners personally liable.

 Slips and falls injuries inflicted by falling debris, electrocution, you name it.
-My office has taken, and successfully litigated, a myriad of personal injuries which occurred on another’s property.
+My office has taken and successfully litigated, a myriad of personal injuries which occurred on another’s property.
 If you’ve been injured, and feel you have no recourse, contact the Law Offices of Howard Craig Kornberg.

 I’ll always evaluate your case free of charge.